-So now that you’ve got the basics understood in caring for natural hair, the next step is how to maintain your natural hair – from growth to health.
-The key to this, is developing a regimen.
+So now that you’ve got the basics understood in caring for your natural hair, the next step is how to maintain your natural hair in terms of growth and health.
+The key to this is developing a regimen.

 Developing a regimen does not have to be complicated.
-Set a day out of the week – wash day – to deep condition and / or shampoo and condition your hair.
-After you finish washing your hair, you are going to want to keep as much moisture retained for the week until the next wash day.
-To do this, you are either going to want to do the L.O.C method or the L.C.O method.
+Set a day out of the week, “wash day”, to deep condition and / or shampoo and condition your hair.
+After you have finished washing your hair, you are going to want to keep as much moisture retained throughout the week until the next wash day.
+To do this, you are either going to want to use the L.O.C method or the L.C.O method.

-The L.O.C. method is applying a leave-in conditioner, followed by an oil, and then a cream.
-The L.C.O method is applying a leave-in conditioner, followed by a cream secondly, and then an oil to seal it all in.
-Either method is going to seal and retain moisture for your hair, it is of your choosing which one works best for your hair type.
+The L.O.C. method is applying a leave-in conditioner to your hair, followed by an oil, and then a cream.
+The L.C.O method is applying a leave-in conditioner, followed by a cream secondly, and then an oil to seal everything in.
+Either method is going to help seal and retain moisture throughout your hair.
+It is up to you to choose which method you want to use and which one will work better for your hair.

 Throughout the week, try to incorporate protective styling some days.
-Protective styling is very beneficial when trying to maintain your natural hair.
-These styles further help to keep your hair moisturized and your ends protected.
+Protective styling is very beneficial when trying to maintain healthy natural hair.
+These styles can help to keep your hair moisturized and your ends protected.

-As you become more and more familiar with the ways of your hair, and develop a routine regimen, the health of your strands will flourish.
-And remember, everyone has different types of hair, what works for one person may not work for the other.
+As you become more and more familiar with the ways of your hair and develop a routine regimen, the health of your strands will flourish.
+To note, everyone has a different head of hair.
+What works for one person may not work for the other.
 Each hair type is beautiful and unique, and is not a definitive of all that you are.
-At the end of the day hair is just hair, a fun accessory.
+At the end of the day hair is just hair – a fun accessory.